 - It may sound strange, but make sure everything is set to “on”.
 We’ve been to more than a few calls only to find the thermostat or the heat pump itself is switched off.

 If the heat pump still hasn’t switched on, revisit your thermostat.

 - Is the thermostat set to heat?
 If yes, raise the temperature by five degrees to test if it switches on.

-- If everything looks correct, inspect your heat pump switch (if it has one) and check the fuses and circuit breaker that shield the extra heating element (if it has one).
+- If everything looks right, inspect your heat pump switch (if it has one) and check the fuses and circuit breaker that shield the extra heating element (if it has one).

-Is an impasse causing your heat pump to fail?
+Is an impasse causing your heat pump to not work?

-- Try swapping the battery, if it has one.
+- Try replacing the battery, if it has one.

 - Inspect your air filters inside your air handler to ensure they’re not blocking things up.

 - Are your room heating registers open and unbarred?